 Temudzhin, a historical novel.

-The book contains a wealth of ethnographic and historical materials immersing the reader into the everyday life of ancient Mongols.
-Apart from numerous battle scenes, religious ritual, and inter-clan intrigues the theme of love is also presented in all its aspects: love for your child, your parents, a woman, a friend, etc, and each time it is different, deep, and unsentimental as befits a great warrior.
-As Sholokhov immortalized the Cossacks in his works, Gatapov did the same for medieval Mongols.
+The book contains a wealth of ethnographic and historical materials on ancient Mongol tribes, their way of life and customs, their food habits and martial arts.
+Gatapov immerses the reader into the everyday life of ancient Mongols creating a vivid “presence’ effect.
+Apart from numerous battle scenes, religious ritual, and inter-clan intrigues the theme of love is also present in all its aspects: love for your child, your parents, a woman, a friend, etc, and each time it is different, deep, and unsentimental as befits a great warrior.
+As Sholokhov immortalized the Cossacks in his Nobel-prize winning works, Gatapov did the same for medieval Mongols.

 Praise for Alexei Gatapov’s novel Temudzhin

 “This is a truly great book.
 The language is colorful and precise, conveying the very spirit of the ancient Mongols.
-As Sholokhov immortalized the Cossacks in his epic novel, you did the same for ancient Mongols.
-One can see how profoundly you know your subject.” – Yevgeny Zhirkov, bibliographer
+As Sholokhov immortalized the Cossacks in his epic novel, so did Gatapov for ancient Mongols.
+One can see how profoundly he knows his subject.” – Yevgeny Zhirkov, bibliographer

 From readers’ reviews:

-“Today we badly need authors such as Lion Feuchtwanger and Henryk Sienkiewicz who managed to tell us so vivdly about the deep past.
-Gatapov is the author of the same quality.
-When you finish his book you want to read more.”
+“Today we badly need authors such as Lion Feuchtwanger and Henryk Sienkiewicz who manage to tell us so vivdly about the deep past.
+Gatapov is the author of the same order.
+Having finished his book you want to read more.”

 “We learnt about ancient Egypt from Boleslaw Prus’s novel Faraon.
 Similarly, Gatapov’s novel Temudzhin introduces us to medieval Mongolia.
 It is no less rich in historical, cultural, religious, and ethnographic information on Mongolian world than Hugo’s Notre-Dame de Paris is on the French world of those times.”